kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_listener.md

 page_title: "kakaocloud_load_balancer_listener Data Source - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_load_balancer_listener data source retrieves detailed information about a specific listener associated with a KakaoCloud Load Balancer.
-  It returns attributes such as protocol, port, connection limits, TLS configuration, operating and provisioning status, associated L7 policies, and SSL certificates.
+  The kakaocloud_load_balancer_listener data source retrieves detailed information about a specific listener associated with a KakaoCloud Load Balancer.It returns attributes such as protocol, port, connection limits, TLS configuration, operating and provisioning status, associated L7 policies, and SSL certificates.
   Use this data source when you need to:
   Reference an existing listener in your Terraform configuration by its ID.Dynamically obtain listener attributes (e.g., protocol, port, TLS settings) without hardcoding them.Validate that a listener is correctly configured before attaching target groups or defining L7 policies.
 ---

 # kakaocloud_load_balancer_listener (Data Source)

 The `kakaocloud_load_balancer_listener` data source retrieves detailed information about a specific listener associated with a KakaoCloud Load Balancer.
 It returns attributes such as protocol, port, connection limits, TLS configuration, operating and provisioning status, associated L7 policies, and SSL certificates.

 Use this data source when you need to:
 - Reference an existing listener in your Terraform configuration by its ID.
 - Dynamically obtain listener attributes (e.g., protocol, port, TLS settings) without hardcoding them.
 - Validate that a listener is correctly configured before attaching target groups or defining L7 policies.

 ## Example Usage